MontgomeryG/python-homework/Module 12 Challenge/report-template.md

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.

-For 0, indicating a loan status of approved:
+For '0', indicating a loan status of approved:
   - Accuracy (f1-score): 1.00
   - Precision: 1.00
   - Recall: 0.99

-For 1:
+For '1', indicating a loan status of denied, risky loan:
   - Accuracy: 0.88
   - Precision: 0.85
   - Recall: 0.91

 * Machine Learning Model 2:
   * Description of Model 2 Accuracy, Precision, and Recall scores.